Your vision of where or who you want to be is the greatest asset you have.

 Create a one year goal out of that five year plan.
 For example, you might decide to focus on creating and growing your business this year so you can quit your full time job.
 Next year, you might plan to focus on having a baby.

-You can have more than one goal at a time (although I don’t recommend it), but you can only have one main gain.
+You can have more than one goal at a time (although I don’t recommend it), but you can only have one main goal.
 There must be a hierarchy so you can know what to prioritize when there’s a conflict between the two (because there will be).

 When you create a one year goal that moves you toward your five year plan, you are putting into action what you want in your future.